Podlasie: Ethnic situation

-Podlachia is also the cultural center of Poland's small Tatar minority as well.
-After the annexation of eastern Poland into the Soviet Union following World War II, Poland was left with only two Tatar villages, Bohoniki and Kruszyniany (both outside the historical borders of Podlachia).
+Podlasie is also the cultural center of Poland's small Tatar minority as well.
+After the annexation of eastern Poland into the Soviet Union following World War II, Poland was left with only two Tatar villages, Bohoniki and Kruszyniany (both outside the historical borders of Podlasie).
 Some Tatars from the territories annexed to the USSR have been repatriated to Poland and clustered in cities, particularly Białystok.
 In 1925 the Muslim Religious Union (Muzułmański Związek Religijny) was formed in Białystok.
 In 1992, the Union of Tatars of the Republic of Poland (Związek Tatarów Rzeczypospolitej Polskiej) with autonomous branches in Białystok and Gdańsk began operating.

 Language

 The dominant language in Podlaskie Voivodeship is Polish.
 Autochthonous inhabitants speak a Podlachian variety.
 Many linguists relate them to the Ukrainian language.
 Linguists have been exploring them since 19th century, when they were also known as Siedlce dialects (because of the name of Siedlce Governorate, where the dialects were mostly investigated).
 There is a problem if they should be considered as part of west Polisian dialects subgroup or as a separate subgroup of northern dialectal group of the Ukrainian language.
-In the Northern Podlachia Podlachian subdialects are also often considered to be Belarusian dialects or sometimes Ruthenian dialects.
+In the Northern Podlasie Podlachian subdialects are also often considered to be Belarusian dialects or sometimes Ruthenian dialects.

 Since the locals are known as khakhly, the local language is also called Khakhlatska mova (хахлацька мова, "khokhols' language").
 S. Zhelekhov wrote in 1884 that the people call their language "Polesian, but those, who were in the army (in the soldiers) call it Khakhlatska".

+Culture

+Cuisine

+The cuisine of Podlasie reflects its historic ethnic diversity and its location near Polish borders with Belarus and Lithuania.

+The most famous regional dish is potato babka (babka ziemniaczana), widely popular in both Poland and Belarus.
+Kartacze are potato dumplings widespread in the northern part of the Podlasie near the Suwałki Region.
+The bialy rolls (Bialystoker kuchen) of New York's Jewish community also originated in Podlasie.